Sisters of Mercy: Sisters of Mercy of the Americas

 Michael O'Connor was born in Cobh, Ireland.
 In June 1841, O'Connor was appointed Vicar General of Western Pennsylvania, and two years later, Bishop of the newly constituted Diocese of Pittsburgh.
 He traveled to Rome for his consecration and on his return, stopped in Ireland to recruit clergy for his new diocese, obtaining eight seminarians from St. Patrick's College, Maynooth, and seven Sisters of Mercy from Carlow, Ireland.
 The sisters arrived in Pittsburgh in December 1843, with Frances Warde as superior.
 Mercy Hospital in Wilkes-Barre, Pennsylvania opened 1898.

 In 1858, Mother Mary Teresa Maher led a group of ten Sisters of Mercy to Cincinnati from Kinsale, Ireland.
 In 1892, the eleven Sisters of Mercy came to Cincinnati at the invitation of Archbishop John Baptist Purcell.
 They soon opened a Night School for Young Women.
 Mercy Hospital in Hamilton, Ohio was founded in 1892.
 Mother of Mercy High School was founded in 1915.
 They also direct Bethany House Services for homeless women and children.

-By the 1920s there were 39 separate Sisters of Mercy congregations across the United States and Latin America.
-In 1929 the "Sisters of Mercy of the Union" was founded, merging many of the congregations into one single entity with nine provinces.
+By the 1920s, there were 39 separate Sisters of Mercy congregations across the United States and Latin America.
+In 1929, the "Sisters of Mercy of the Union" was founded, merging many of the congregations into one single entity with nine provinces.
 Seventeen communities remained independent.
-A federation of all the Mercy congregations was formed and in the 1970s, a common constitution was developed.
-Further work toward consolidation continued, and in July 1991, the "Sisters of Mercy of the Americas was established".
+A federation of all the Mercy congregations was formed and in the 1970s, and a common constitution was developed.
+Further work toward consolidation continued, and in July 1991, the "Sisters of Mercy of the Americas" was established.
 In December 2018, the sisters marked 175 years in the United States.
-(The Religious Sisters of Mercy of Alma, Michigan developed from the Sisters of Mercy in 1973 and remains a separate congregation.)

 In July 2017 "Mercy Education System of the Americas" (MESA) was formally established to unite and serve the Mercy education ministries in Argentina, Belize, Guam, Honduras, Jamaica, the Philippines and the United States.